 IBCA supports the Indiana State Fair Commission’s continued development of the “State’s Largest Classroom”.

-B. IBCA supports and encourages the improvement to infrastructure allowing for improved ingress and egress to the facility.
+IBCA supports and encourages the improvement to infrastructure allowing for improved ingress and egress to the facility.

+IBCA supports the continued emphasis to showcase 4-H and all livestock at the Indiana State Fair.

 Government Funded Food Programs